-Our Hoofddorp Fort Island design transforms the 8’100 square metre world heritage site into a public park, encompassing among others a restaurant, a small open air theater and a wild garden.
+Our design transforms the 8’100 square metre world heritage site into an appealing public park, encompassing among others a restaurant, a small open air theater and a wild garden.
 It envisions a restoration of both the fort island and building, saving the monument from further decline.

 A new path will guide visitors from the bus stop to the highest point of the island.
 Contemporary elements made of steel will be added to the landscape in order to enhance its attractivity, such as information poles, a new entrance gate, a connection bridge, a jetty as well as a small open air theater.
 Although each element is unique, their minimalist design and distinctive anthracite colour makes them a recognizable family of objects.

 During previous renovations, some of the massive internal partition walls of the second floor were demolished.
-We used this historically incorrect situation to design a restaurant interior that references the original fort structure but benefits from the spaciousness of the current layout: dark wooden tables will be suspended from the lowest points of the solid in-situ concrete ceilings where the partition walls once stood, emphasizing the solidness of the concave ceiling in a functional way.
+We used this historically incorrect situation to design a restaurant interior that references the original fort structure but benefits from the spaciousness of the current layout: wooden tables with anthracite steel frames will be suspended from the lowest points of the solid in-situ concrete ceilings where the partition walls once stood, emphasizing the solidness of the concave ceiling in a functional way.

 Location: Hoofddorp, Netherlands

 Client: Stichting Fort van Hoofddorp

-Team: Serge Schoemaker, Max Hart Nibbrig; Alexander Beeloo, Arun Bourdon, Anthony Dann, Yunqiao Du, Dik Houben, Roxana Vakil Mozafari
+Team: Serge Schoemaker, Alexander Beeloo, Max Hart Nibbrig; Arun Bourdon, Anthony Dann, Yunqiao Du, Dik Houben, Niklas Kühlenborg, Roxana Vakil Mozafari